Drsheppard01/reduce-gnome3-ram-usage/README.md

 # Reduce GNOME RAM usage
-Simple script for reduce memory consumption in GNOME 3.
+Simple script for reduce memory consumption in GNOME.
 Tested on Fedora 42 Worksation with GNOME 48.

 ### Install and run: